mym-br/gnuspeech_sa/README.md

 Gnuspeech is an articulatory speech synthesizer.
 The project implemented the first articulatory text-to-speech (TTS) software (as far as I know).
-It was developed in the 90s, around 30 years ago (in 2023).
+It was developed in the 90s, around 30 years ago (in 2024).
 The synthesizer was previously a closed source commercial software, available only for NeXT computers.
 After the demise of NeXT, the software was donated to the [GNU][] project.
-It uses a simple vocal tract model, because the NeXT was a very slow computer.
-The CPUs of the 90s operated at a frequency of tens of MHz (not a typo), around 100x slower than the technology in 2023.
+It has a simple vocal tract model, because the NeXT was a very slow computer (the CPUs of the 90s operated at a clock frequency of tens of MHz).
 The relative low complexity of the model allows low latency synthesis on modern personal computers.

 [GNU]: https://www.gnu.org